sim8/simeonlees.com/pages/posts/eocs-2-boolean-arithmetic.md

 # Elements of Computing Systems: Boolean arithmetic

-TL;DR basic logic gates can be combined to create an **ALU** (arithmetic logic unit) which is the centerpiece of a CPU.
+Basic logic gates can be combined to create an **ALU** (arithmetic logic unit) which is the centerpiece of a CPU.
 Basic arithmetic is how low-level computing is carried out.

 - All boolean arithmetic can be carried out by addition.
 Wha?
 - **Word size** - number of bits a computer is using to represent a chunk of information, e.g. an integer